-Aged eleven, I safely tucked my French past in the bottom of my backpack, along with my newly acquired French accent, as we moved from Paris to Amsterdam.
+Aged eleven, I safely tucked my French past at the bottom of my backpack, along with my newly acquired French accent, as we moved from Paris to Amsterdam.

-I was in search for a place that would accommodate all my conflicting stories but Spain under Franco was as unforgiving of mutts like me as my previously adopted countries.
+I was in search of a place that would accommodate all my conflicting stories but Spain under Franco was as unforgiving of mutts like me as my previously adopted countries.

 America, with all its ugliness, its beauty, has accepted me and all my pasts.
 I was able to safely unpack them all, lay them out for everyone to see.
 Everyone here is openly rummaging through their multiple pasts.
 Everyone is like me, a mutt.